-I²C (Inter Integrated Circuit) is a bi-directional two wires and serial data transmission communication protocol developed by Philips (Now NXP Semiconductor) at 1982.
-I2C is a Half-duplex communication protocol – (I2c can’t send and receive same time in bus-Data line).
-Multi master can communicate with multi salve.
-(Note : Can’t Communicate one master to another master, One master can communicate with single slave or multi slave).
+I²C (Inter-Integrated Circuit) is a bi-directional two wires and serial data transmission communication protocol developed by Philips (Now NXP Semiconductor) in 1982.
+I2C is a Half-duplex communication protocol – (I2c can’t send and receive same time in the bus-data line).
+Multi-master can communicate with multi-salve.
+(Note: Communication is restricted between two masters; however, a single master can communicate with either a single slave or multiple slaves.)
 I2C is a Level Triggering.
-A device that sends data onto the bus is defined as transmitter, and a device receiving data is defined as receiver.
-The bus has to be controlled by a master device which generates the Start and Stop conditions, while the Some devices like LCD, EEPROM, RTC are works as slave.
-Both master and slave can operate as transmitter or receiver, but the master device determines which mode is activated.
+A device that sends data onto the bus is defined as a transmitter, and a device receiving data is defined as a receiver.

 Contents

-- 1 I2C Applications & Uses
+- 1 Applications & Uses

-- 2 I2C Feature
+- 2 Feature

-- 3 I2C Revisions
+- 3 Revisions

-- 4 I2C Operating Speed Mode
+- 4 Operating Speed Mode

-- 5 I2C Addressing methods
+- 5 Addressing methods

 - 6 I²C Address Allocation Table